-Since code will be run both locally and within a Linux-based Docker environment.
+Write code that runs in the OpenSAFELY platform.
+Code will be run within a Linux-based Docker environment.
 In practice, this just means ensuring you use forward-slashes

-- Structure your code into discrete chunks, both within scripts, and by splitting into different pipeline actions.
+Structure your code into discrete chunks, both within scripts, and by splitting into different pipeline actions.
+This helps with:

 - parallelisation via the project pipeline